This post may include affiliate links to find a product mentioned. See my full Disclosure for more info.

-Fold a 4 inch piece of plant wire in half over the top tassel yarn.
+Fold a 4-inch piece of plant wire in half over the top tassel yarn.
 Pull the wire through the oval wood bead, Tie a knot at the top of the bead.
-Tie the tassel to the center of the 6 inch loop.
+Tie the tassel to the center of the 6-inch loop.

 Tying it All Together:

 Lay the small hoop inside the large hoop.
-Cut a 24 inch piece of black nylon string.
+Cut a 24-inch piece of black nylon string.

 Tie the two hoops together at the top in a double knot.
 Add a dot of hot glue to secure the knot.
 Wrap the nylon ends of string around each side of the know and glue the ends down.
-Cut a 36 inch string and tie it to the center of the wrapped nylon string.
+Cut a 36-inch string and tie it to the center of the wrapped nylon string.

 Add a gold bead then two round wood beads, a gold bead, oval wood bead and a gold bead.
 Leave some space then tie a knot in the string.
 Add the end of the nylon string to the large split jump ring like you would add a key to a keychain.

 NOTE: The two other braided strings with tassels and beads were the pull cords on my dress.
 They are very easy to make just braid some yarn and add beads.
-Tie to each side of the 6 inch loop.
+Tie to each side of the 6-inch loop.

-I really love the colors in this hanger!
+I really love the colors within this hanger!
 The black and white tribal fabric makes the colors pop!
 Boho hangers are one of my favorite crafts/home decor items to make.
 Stay tuned I have a pretty grey and beige one coming soon on the blog!

 LOVE IT?
 PIN IT!